SimplQ/simplQ-docker/README.md

 > **This is work in progress and not yet ready for usage.**

-This is the git repo of the official Docker image for SimplQ.
-You can use docker host [SimplQ.me](https://simplq.me) on your own.
+This is the git repo of the official Docker image for [SimplQ.me](https://simplq.me).

 ## Get Started in Two Minutes